A special departure to one of Papua New Guinea’s most important tribal events, the Mount Hagen Cultural Show

 Day 3 Full day at leisure before the evening flight to Port Morseby.
 Papua New Guinea, the last great unexplored land mass remains a place of great wonder and mystery.
 Exotic animals, extraordinary art and flamboyant warriors await the curious traveller.
 (B)

 Day 4 Arrive in Port Moresby and transfer for your flight to Mount Hagen, capital of the Western Province in the upper Wahgi Valley.
-First contact was only made with the Melpa people of the Wahgi Valley in 1933, they were amongst the world's first horticulturists and in many ways their lifestyle remains unchanged.
+The first contact was only made with the Melpa people of the Wahgi Valley in 1933, they were amongst the world's first horticulturists and in many ways, their lifestyle remains unchanged.
 Transfer for an overnight at Rondon Ridge, perched high on Mount Kuta, with incredible views over the valley.
 Guided nature walk followed by a film show, cocktail and welcome dinner.
 (L, D)

 Day 6 Excursions are undertaken in small custom designed riverboats, allowing access to shallow and small tributaries of the river.
 Venture back in time to a hunter-gatherers society on an excursion along the jungle-fringed waterways, where crocodiles bask on the banks and boatmen standing upright, paddle their slender canoes, adorned with sculpted crocodile masks.
-Experience the traditional village life of the Sepik region, discover carved totems, drums, woodcarvings and different expressions of art See bountiful bird life along the rivers lakes.
+Experience the traditional village life of the Sepik region, discover carved totems, drums, woodcarvings and different expressions of art.
+See bountiful bird life along the rivers lakes.
 Your excursions will enhance your understanding of the different spices of orchids found in the Sepik region.
 (B, L, D)

 Day 7 A full day birding, with some 225 species of birds, Karawari is an excellent location to seek lowland, rainforest and freshwater birds - particularly parrots, including lorikeets, Eclectus, Palm Cockatoos, Edwards-Fig Parrot.
 There are also three birds of paradise, the King, Twelve-Wire and the Magnificent Riflebird.
 Cassowaries, frog-mouths, owls, birds of prey, bower birds, honey eaters and a whole host of others await the intrepid birder.
 (B, L, D)